jupyter/extension-builder/README.md

 - build using the [buildExtension](#buildExtension) script
 - register the extension using [`jupyter labextension`](#jupyter-labextension)

+The full API docs can be found [here](http://jupyter.github.io/jupyterlab/).

 ### Extension entry point
 A simple extension entry point that exposes a single application [plugin](http://jupyterlab-tutorial.readthedocs.io/en/latest/plugins.html) could look like: